310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Konata norsmile %}
 Eh?
-Yes, as you know, after living under such harsh conditions for half her life, she’s been in an awfully unstable mental state, so it’s unclear… Well, she’s been like that for a long time.
+Yes, as you know, after living under such harsh conditions for half her life, she’s been in an awfully unstable, ambiguous mental state… Well, she’s been like that for a long time.

 Her physical health is perfectly fine, however.
 She always treats me so kindly.
 {% endbubble %}